 - The speed limit is 35MPH

-- Skyline Drive has only one tunnel, Marys Rock Tunnel located at Milepost 33
+- Skyline Drive has only one tunnel, Marys Rock Tunnel at Milepost 33

 - 101 miles of the Appalachian Trail runs through Shenandoah National Park, alongside Skyline Drive